What to expect if you are moving your family to Abu Dhabi

 The great thing about moving to a new city like Abu Dhabi is that its full of families.
 Children can be the cornerstone of breaking into a new conversation, making new friends and learning the ins and outs of a new city as an expatriate.

-The first think I would do is grab yourself a copy of Yalla magazine – available in shopping malls as well as all leading schools and nurseries in the capital – (or if you’re still looking from overseas check them out on line – yallauae.ae).
+The first thing I would do is grab yourself a copy of Yalla magazine – available in shopping malls as well as all leading schools and nurseries in the capital – (or if you’re still looking from overseas check them out online – yallauae.ae).
 They have a really detailed directory from tots through to teens on clubs and events that happen around town for families.

 To get yourself prepared for a move to Abu Dhabi, get yourself a moving guide!